Tuition and fees for 2021-22

 Goshen College no longer mails out paper copies of statements or bills.
 Students will be notified by email when an estimated bill is ready and will be expected to log in to MyGC to retrieve their bill.
 Real-time account information and monthly statements are available on MyGC under ‘My Account Balances.’
 The student is responsible to authorize MyGC access (or provide updated account information) to any person(s) making payments on their account.

-Option #2 – Nelnet Payment Plan: Contracts may be arranged with Nelnet for a monthly payment plan to cover each semester.
-The enrollment fee for each semester is $25, or $45 for the Freshman Only plan to cover a student’s first year at GC.
+Option #2 – Nelnet Payment Plan ($25 enrollment fee / 0% interest): Contracts may be arranged with Nelnet for a monthly payment plan to cover each semester.
+The enrollment fee for each semester-based plan is $25.
 There are no interest charges if the contract covers the entire balance due.
 For additional information, please contact the Accounting Office or visit MyCollegePaymentPlan.com/Goshen.

 To avoid monthly finance charges, make full payment of any balance due or enroll in one of the following payment plan options before the due dates listed above.
 Full payment also confirms your course registration and guarantees your seat in class.
 It is recommended that all applications for Financial Aid be submitted at least two weeks prior to the payment due date.
 A $200 late payment fee will be added to delinquent accounts 60 days after each semester due date.